Resizing and compressing your images correctly before uploading is a must-do if you want to have a performant web page.

 - The page is now displayed (rendered) to the user

-Let’s focus on the second step of the process: which are the resources usually included in a page?
+Let’s focus on the second step of the process: What are the resources usually included in a page?

 - HTML (from about 15 to 120 KB of code)

-- Images and iframes (from 200 KB upwards —but if you read our previous tutorials about images resizing, your images are already under control, aren’t they?)
+- Images and iframes (from 200 KB upwards —but if you read our previous tutorials about image resizing, your images are already under control, aren’t they?)

-As you can see, images and iframes are usually the last bits of resources to be downloaded on the page, and sometimes the most substantial part of it.
+As you can see, images and iframes are usually the last bits of resources to be downloaded on the page, and sometimes the most substantial part.

 This means that your page won’t be fully operational until all images are finished downloading.